1992 Consensus: Kuomintang

-The KMT has defined the 1992 Consensus as "one China with different interpretations", i.e. that both sides agreed that there was only a single China, but indirectly recognized and respected that both sides had different interpretations of that concept.
+The KMT understanding of the consensus is "one China, different interpretations" (一中各表, 一個中國各自表述), i.e. that the ROC and PRC "agree" that there is One China, but disagree about what "China" means (i.e. ROC vs. PRC).
 The ambiguity of the 1992 Consensus allows the PRC to claim that both sides of the strait uphold the integrity of one China.
 On the other side, the same ambiguity allows the ROC to emphasize that it is the only China to which both the mainland and Taiwan belong.
 This facilitated the development of cross-strait relations in the early 1990s.